Summer Institute Student Life & Housing

 Commuter Meal Plans are optional and include lunch Monday through Friday.

-Commuters who do not purchase the meal plan cannot eat in the dining hall.
-If a student's class is held in Anderson Hall, he/she can eat a packed lunch on the Mezzanine level and if a student's class is in Terra Hall, he/she can eat on the 16th floor.
+Commuters who do not purchase the meal plan are not able to eat in the dining hall.
+If a student's class is held in Anderson Hall, he/she can eat a packed lunch on the Mezzanine level lounge and if a student's class is in Terra Hall, he/she can eat in the 16th floor lounge.
 There are tables and chair for students to enjoy their meals comfortably on campus.
-Also, students may go to Hamilton Hall and enjoy either of the two shaded, outdoor courtyards at one of the picnic tables.
+Also, students may go to Hamilton Hall and enjoy one of our shaded, outdoor courtyards.

 In addition to the meal plan, students can enjoy take-out or dining from one of the many restaurants Philadelphia has to offer.